 Some employers have carried out an anonymous staff survey of their wellness needs (mental, physical and financial), to help inform what issues staff are most concerned about.
 At the very least, making available to staff engaging, useful and relevant communication material (videos, blogs, infographics, podcasts) and helpful tools (budget planer and other calculators) is a start.

 Then make available low-cost salary linked loans, savings from payroll and opportunities to help reduce the cost of work (child care, social events, travel).
 The most effective thing employers can do is to develop internal ‘financial ambassadors’.
 These are employees who perhaps have a greater level of financial capability, awareness and interest, who can act as trusted advocates for being better with money.
 This can be achieved by a firm working with an outside financial wellness company (like Salary Finance) to help equip, empower and support these small group of staff to be able to disseminate financial knowledge, understanding and concepts either informally or formally (such as workshops or talks).

 What are the common misconceptions you come across?

 Many in senior leadership roles are unaware just how much stress and anxiety their employees experience in relation to money.
-Research shows it is one of, if not the biggest, causes of concern.
+Research shows it is one of, if not the biggest, cause of concern.
 There is also a widely held misconception that helping staff to develop basic and highly generic money attitudes, skills and habits might stray into giving personal financial advice.

-There is a very clear and easy way to understand the difference between disseminating well acceptable money management principles, i.e. ‘rules of the financial road’ and tailored and highly personal tactics, i.e. ‘you should buy this investment or mortgage’.
+There is a very clear and easy way to understand the difference between disseminating acceptable money management principles, i.e. ‘rules of the financial road’ and tailored and highly personal tactics, i.e. ‘you should buy this investment or mortgage’.